Minecraft-Mods-By-Lille/Template_modFolder/.github/CONTRIBUTING.md

 ## Thank You for Contributing!

 If you have any questions or need clarification while contributing, don't hesitate to reach out.
-You can check our [Wiki](../../wiki) for more info, or contact us via email.
+You can check our [Wiki](https://github.com/Minecraft-Mods-By-Lille/Template_modFolder/wiki) for more info.
 We're here to help.
 Let's build something awesome together!

-(For any other issues or inquiries, you can also contact us at post@edgegaming.no and we'll be happy to help.)